VolkanSah/VolkanSah/README.md

 - DevOps+
 - love freedom -> not broken windows or rotten fruits
-- html(5), xml, css³, php, js, python, perl, smalltalk, c, sql (Mysql, MariaDB, PostGre) ...
+- html(5), xml, css³, php, js, typescript, python, perl, smalltalk, c, sql (Mysql, MariaDB, PostGre) ...
 - Lingua: german, english, turkish (and some other but not fluently)

 #### Note:

-- I update my whole gits and then make it public again. **(Till yet only some % finished)**
+- I update my whole gits and then make it public again. **(Till yet some % finished soon more)**
 - Come back later if you can't find needed yet
 - Some private repos will not longer stay private in future
 - If you like my work, follow me, give me a star or become a sponsor